mexico86/mxco86-website/content/personnel/matthew-ryall.md

 -   Strong belief that technical and business strategy are a single activity
 -   Believe that understanding the current state of an organisation, team or technical system is of overriding importance when affecting change
+-   Advocate a strongly user-needs led approach to technology and service systems
+-   Believe that architectural styles, technology choices, languages, frameworks and tools are context-dependent and the correct choice is a product of a particular group at a particular time
+-   Advocate for seeing change as a constant factor in technical systems and the management of change as a key capability within technical teams
 -   Strong advocate for web technologies and web standards
--   Believe that architectural styles, technology choices, languages, frameworks, tools and everything else are context-dependent and the correct choice is a product of a particular group at a particular time
--   Advocate for seeing change as a constant factor in technical systems
+-   Advocate for the strategic use of open approaches (open source software licensing, creative commons) and community participation.

 ## Experience {#experience}